 - there are many stakeholders with contradictory needs, particularly in companies with decentralised L&D functions.

-As I mentioned in my last blog post, the most successful projects are the ones where clients partner with us.
+The most successful projects are the ones where clients partner with us.
 Together we can dedicate time to doing some big-picture thinking, understanding your needs and finding a solution to meet those needs.

 How to combat poor service delivery

 According to research, LMS providers are typically the weakest service providers’ with 60% failing to ‘always’ or ‘frequently’ deliver great service.

 In contrast, learning content and consultancy are seen as delivering a significantly better service.
 That doesn’t seem too surprising given that LMS implementations tend to be more technically complex projects – involving HR integration, SSO and data migration – yet they are often led on the customer side by non-technical staff from the L&D function.